 Unfortunately, the message has yet to reach many people.

-HMRC seems to have realised that large numbers of people are unaware of the new rules.
+HMRC seems to have realised that large numbers of people are unaware of these rules.
 In a subsequent Agent Update, the taxman says that: “No penalties will be charged for failure to register or late registration of a trust unless that failure is deliberate, in which case the trustee may be liable to a penalty of £5,000.”

 That said, this may not remain the case, with HMRC urging: “Any trusts who have not yet registered and are required to do so should register as soon as possible.”
 As a result, we strongly recommend checking out the registration rules and, if needed, registering your trust as soon as possible.